Georgi133/Best-Finder-Website/README.md

 best-finder.admin: ${ADMIN_EMAIL}
 best-finder.defaultpass: ${ADMIN_PASS}
 ```
- ## Features
- - Users - Can see all the sections, can like ,comment , sort by year descending if the section he is support years,
-  can sort by likes descending, search bar combined with sorting operations.
-Users could change their given
- information and change password.Could edit or delete only its own comments and unlike if torrent is liked earlier.
- - Admin - Can edit and delete all the comments no matter who wrote them, can add torrents, ban users, change user
- roles.
-Can search by email to see user information.
  ## View - Home Page, Movies Page, and Movie Details
 <img src="https://github.com/Georgi133/Best-Finder-Website/assets/117848275/b87f7b23-fd8c-4400-ad30-eedacd2b9a19" />
 <img src="https://github.com/Georgi133/Best-Finder-Website/assets/117848275/51887cc6-10b9-4555-a062-2f88e93f4cb2" />